 For the chocolate, I hit these cookies with a triple dose.
 I added milk chocolate chips to give the traditional milk chocolate flavor of s’mores, hit them with some mini semisweet chocolate chips to keep things from getting overly sweet from the milk chocolate, and then garnished with a broken up Hershey’s bar for nostalgia’s sake.
 Eat the cookies warm for maximum melted chocolate!

 I brought these s’mores cookies to a party with me and they flew off the platter.
-They’re definitely crowd pleasers, but be sure to snag a few for yourself before they all fly off the plate.
+They’re definitely crowd-pleasers, but be sure to snag a few for yourself before they all fly off the plate.
 You’ll be happy you did.
 Enjoy!

-S’mores Cookies
+What you’ll need for S’mores Cookies

 - Yield: 36 cookies 1x